AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * 2a.
 No donors match the search name.
     * Use case ends.

 * 3a.
-Donor ID is invalid.
+Donor Index is invalid.
     * 3a1.
 BloodNet shows an error message.
     * Use case returns to step 3.

 * 5a.
-Donation ID is invalid.
+Donation Record ID is invalid.
     * 5a1.
 BloodNet shows an error message.
     * Use case returns to step 5.

 * 6a.
-User declines deletion.
+Admin staff declines deletion.
     * 6a1.
-BloodNet shows cancellation message.
+BloodNet cancels the deletion request.
     * Use case ends.

 ---